Gavin-Zhao24/Unsupervised-Learning-on-Source-Code/README.md

-# Unsupervised-Learning-on-Source-Code
+## Unsupervised-Learning-on-Source-Code

-Explore and analyze on source code embeddings and integation of constraints and metric learning in Clustering:
+Supervised by Dr. Eldan Cohen to explore and analyze on source code embeddings and unsupervised learning in clustering:

 MPCK-Means